 Comcast Leaders and Achievers College Scholarship

-- Student demonstrates leadership in school and/or community
+- Demonstrates leadership in school and/or community

-The Leaders and Achievers Scholarship award is $1000, but winners may also be eligible for higher awards drawn from local winners, these are the Gustave G. Amsterdam Leadership Award and the Comcast Founders Scholarship.
-The scholarship deadline is December 1.
+The Comcast Leaders and Achievers College Scholarship award is $2500, but winners may also be eligible for a higher award, known as the Founders Scholarship.
+There are over 800 scholarships awarded.

 Go here for the scholarship details and requirements:

 LOOK!
 This is what parents and students are saying about HOW TO WIN COLLEGE SCHOLARSHIPS: